10 Tips for Keeping Your Dog Away From Your Christmas Tree

 secure-ornaments

-Make sure your ornaments can’t be knocked off of your tree by securing them with twist ties, zip ties or string.
-This won’t guarantee that your pup won’t go after them, but they are much less likely to get taken out by a drive-by tail swipe if they’re stuck on the tree.
+Ensure your ornaments can’t be knocked off your tree by securing them with twist ties, zip ties or string.
+This won’t guarantee that your pup won’t go after them, but they are much less likely to get taken out by a drive-by tail swipe if securely fastened to the tree.

 7. Hide Your Cords, Hide your Wires, They’re Chewing Everything